The double gamma function and Vladimir Alekseevsky: On the history of the double gamma function

 by (\S6)

 Comparing this expression with \eqref{eq:K1}, we see that the double gamma function $G(x)$ is equivalent to $K(x)$, namely

 as it was observed by Beaupain \cite{Bea1903}.

 Kinkelin obtained some properties of the function $K(x)$.
-In particular, he wrote its representations as limits of products and expression of elementary integrals in terms of $K(x)$ (\S\S10-12).
-The most remarkable of his identities for $K(x)$ is the multiplication formula, which was established in a better form than was done later by Alekseevsky:
+In particular, he wrote its representations as limits of products and expressions of elementary integrals in terms of $K(x)$ (\S\S10-12).
+The most remarkable of his identities for $K(x)$ is the multiplication formula, which was established in a better form than Alekseevsky's \eqref{eq:multiplication}:

 where $\wt \omega $ is a certain constant.

 He found several expressions for this constant.
 For each $n>1$,

 see \S8.
 In particular, for $n=2$ this means